Mars: History of observations and findings of water evidence

 As top surface layer water appears readily visible at some places on Mars, as in this polar crater called Korolev, seen here in 3D projection.

+The chemical signature of water vapor on Mars was first unequivocally demonstrated in 1963 by spectroscopy using an Earth-based telescope.
 In 2004, Opportunity detected the mineral jarosite.
 This forms only in the presence of acidic water, showing that water once existed on Mars.
 The Spirit rover found concentrated deposits of silica in 2007 that indicated wet conditions in the past, and in December 2011, the mineral gypsum, which also forms in the presence of water, was found on the surface by NASA's Mars rover Opportunity.
 It is estimated that the amount of water in the upper mantle of Mars, represented by hydroxyl ions contained within Martian minerals, is equal to or greater than that of Earth at 50–300 parts per million of water, which is enough to cover the entire planet to a depth of 200–1000 m.

 On 18 March 2013, NASA reported evidence from instruments on the Curiosity rover of mineral hydration, likely hydrated calcium sulfate, in several rock samples including the broken fragments of "Tintina" rock and "Sutton Inlier" rock as well as in veins and nodules in other rocks like "Knorr" rock and "Wernicke" rock.
 Analysis using the rover's DAN instrument provided evidence of subsurface water, amounting to as much as 4% water content, down to a depth of 60 cm, during the rover's traverse from the Bradbury Landing site to the Yellowknife Bay area in the Glenelg terrain.
 In September 2015, NASA announced that they had found strong evidence of hydrated brine flows in recurring slope lineae, based on spectrometer readings of the darkened areas of slopes.
 These streaks flow downhill in Martian summer, when the temperature is above −23 °C, and freeze at lower temperatures.
 These observations supported earlier hypotheses, based on timing of formation and their rate of growth, that these dark streaks resulted from water flowing just below the surface.
 However, later work suggested that the lineae may be dry, granular flows instead, with at most a limited role for water in initiating the process.
 A definitive conclusion about the presence, extent, and role of liquid water on the Martian surface remains elusive.